LBD.Project questions & answers

 If you find an organization, get to know them and how they work.
 If they seem legit (with $ and methods) take a next step and volunteer.
 We can assure you, they need your help!

-If there are no local initiatives, we encourage you contact the Average Advocate about how to start a grassroots human trafficking effort in your area. what a grassroots area looks like in your own area.
+If there are no local initiatives, we encourage you contact the Average Advocate about how to start a grassroots human trafficking effort in your area.

 How can I get a group of people to do the LBD.Project with me?